 Meanwhile, the RMIT University team, led by Dr Ylias Sabri, is investigating refining the recycled materials for possible reuse in solar panel production or other value-added materials.

 In particular, they are looking at the processing of ethylene vinyl acetate (EVA), a material that has good radiation transmission and low degradability to sunlight.

 The University of Melbourne team in the Department of Infrastructure Engineering, led by Professor Priyan Mendis, has more than 25 years of experience in up-cycling industrial by-products, including glass fines, the statement said.

 The not-too distant arrival of a solar panel recycling plant in Victoria is welcome news for Australia’s solar industry, which is under increasing pressure – including from the federal government – to sustainably manage millions of solar panels as they come to the end of their working lives.

-Recycling, or upcycling, will be a big part of this, with companies and initiatives starting to take root around the country.
+Recycling, or upcycling, will be a big part of this, with a number of companies and initiatives starting to take root around the country.

-The company, which is expects to recycle 70,000 panels a year at the South Australia plant alone, having been collecting and storing them over the past seven years.
+The company, which is also setting up a plant in Brisbane, Queensland, expects to recycle 70,000 panels a year at the South Australia plant alone, having been collecting and storing them over the past seven years.